 Vintage 2021 saw a bolder version of shiraz, ‘Friends Wednesday’, to their Eden version, sourced from the western ridge of the Barossa.
 “We’re committed to constantly learning, experimenting and improving what we’re doing,” says Weedon.
 “We’re not afraid to give new things a go.
-We’ll continue to focus on grenache and fiano, as well as explore more alternative varieties, and we’re excited to have secured some cab franc to produce a rosé in 2022.
-We are also always looking at ways to improve our processes and limit our impact on the environment.”
+We’ll continue to focus on grenache and fiano, as well as explore more Mediterranean varieties, such as nero d’avola and montepulciano, that seem to be flourishing in small pockets of the Barossa.
+Hopefully one of these is on the cards sooner rather than later.
+We’re also always looking at ways to improve our processes and limit our impact on the environment.”

 While the pair have a deep respect for the Barossa, its traditions and history, their style is very much pitched to more modern sensibilities.
 “We want to show some of the youthful, drink-now styles of wine that we like,” says Weedon, “and also play around with some varieties outside of the region.
 We don’t want to be confined by a traditional way of doing things.
 We firmly believe that wine is an artform in storytelling and each bottle of our wine tells a story.”